shaggytwodope/litecontrolcenterapplet/README.md

 # Linux Lite Control Center applet

-Designed for use on the [Linux Lite](https://linuxliteos.com/).
+Designed for use on the [Linux Lite](https://linuxliteos.com/) Distro.
 This applet is meant as a quick way to launch the [Linux Lite Control Center](https://github.com/linuxlite/litecontrolcenter).

 ## Depends